Cameronshir11/Master/README.md

     1. Next, we will use the timeit module to analyze the function empirically.
         The theoretical results above should give you a good prediction about how the empirical experiments below will turn out.

-        Modify the `timeit` command from the [Runtime vs N section of lab-timeit2](https://github.com/mikeizbicki/lab-timeit2#runtime-vs-n) to use the `binary_search` and `trinary_search` commands in this lab.
+        Your task is to complete below that shows the actual runtime of the `binary_search` and `trinary_search` functions.
-        Also modify it to use the numpy array type instead of a list as the input data structure.
+        To complete this table, modify the `timeit` command from the [Runtime vs N section of lab-timeit2](https://github.com/mikeizbicki/lab-timeit2#runtime-vs-n) so that it: (1) uses the appropriate functions from this lab, and (2) uses the numpy array instead of a list as the input data structure.
-        Then complete the following table with the actual runtimes of the following functions on the corresponding input sizes.
+        As in the previous lab, I recommend using a bash for loop to complete this task.

         |                | `binary_search`           | `trinary_search`      |
         | -------------- | ------------------------- | --------------------- |